Harry's Walls: History

 In the 16th century, the Isles of Scilly were ruled by the King of England.
 They were an important strategic location on the route between mainland Europe, Ireland and Scotland, but threatened by the forces of France and Spain.
 Under Henry VIII, a sequence of defensive works called the Device programme had been built to protect the English mainland from French attack, but although a garrison was established at Ennor Castle on the island of St Mary's, no actual construction work was carried out in the islands.
-After Henry's death in 1547, his nine-year-old son, Edward VI, assumed the throne, with the government controlled by Edward Seymour, the Duke of Somerset.
+After Henry's death in 1547, his nine-year-old son, Edward VI, assumed the throne, with the government controlled by Edward Seymour, 1st Duke of Somerset.
 His brother, Thomas, inspected Scilly, resulting in new investments in their defences, initially focused on the island of Tresco.
 The Duke fell from power in 1549 and a fresh survey was conducted by Captain William Tyrrell; work then began on protecting the island of St Mary's.